pandelig/personal-website-svelte/src/lib/articles/GithubActionsAndTekton2.md

 ## (Optional) Explore Further

-* Cloning Private Repositories: Learn how to configure access to private Git repositories within Tekton by creating Kubernetes Secrets for authentication (SSH keys or tokens) and referencing them in your `PipelineRun` and `git-clone` task. *Further Learning:* [Configuring authentication for Git](https://tekton.dev/docs/pipelines/auth/#configuring-authentication-for-git).
+* Cloning Private Repositories: Learn how to configure access to private Git repositories within Tekton by creating Kubernetes Secrets for authentication (SSH keys or tokens) and referencing them in your `PipelineRun` and `git-clone` task.
+[Configuring authentication for Git](https://tekton.dev/docs/pipelines/auth/#configuring-authentication-for-git).
 * Tekton Triggers: Explore how to automatically trigger your `PipelineRun` based on events like Git pushes or API calls.
-This functionality is not built-in and requires installing Tekton Triggers separately *Further Learning:* [Triggers and EventListeners](https://tekton.dev/docs/triggers/).
+This functionality is not built-in and requires installing Tekton Triggers separately.
+[Triggers and EventListeners](https://tekton.dev/docs/triggers/).
 * Official Tutorials: Work through more examples in the [official Tekton documentation](https://tekton.dev/docs/getting-started/).
 * More Complex Pipelines: Build pipelines with parallel tasks, conditional execution, and artifact management.